kablamo/vim-git-log/README.md

     ⚡ echo "colorscheme iijo" >> ~/.vimrc

 How to use vimdiff:
- - To switch windows type 'ctl-w l' and 'ctl-w h'.
+ - To switch windows type <code>ctl-w l</code> and 'ctl-w h'.
 For more help see ':help window-move-cursor'
  - To open and close folds type 'zo' and 'zo'.
 For more help see ':help fold-commands'

 See also